 For United States citizens, this could involve providing a United States passport, or a combination of a Social Security card and a driver’s license.
 Non-citizens could rely on a permanent resident card or a foreign passport that contains a temporary I-551 stamp that provides authorization to work.
 Employers must take copies of these documents and keep them on file for potential inspection.
 A Wheaton I-9 compliance lawyer could provide more information about the I-9 program and its role in ensuring a legal workforce.

-The Obligation of Employers in Ensuring I-9 Compliance
+What is the Obligation of Employers in Ensuring I-9 Compliance?

 While potential workers bear the burden of producing documentation that establishes their eligibility to seek employment, employers also have a role to play.
 While it is unreasonable to expect employers to be experts in verifying the authenticity of relevant documents, workplaces must make a cursory attempt to verify the information contained on those documents.